Best Cups of 2021

 The final set of features that separate one's favorite everyday drinking vessel from the forgotten mug in the back of the cupboard are its shape and materials used in its construction.
 For this metric, we assessed how each one felt in our hand — its shape, size, and the materials used in its construction.
-After grilling our fellow testers on what they like and don't like about each option, we were able to come up with a few criteria that separate the top tier products from the bottom shelf options.
+After grilling our fellow testers on what they like and don't like about each option, we were able to come up with a few criteria that separate the top-tier products from the bottom-shelf options.
 First is the texture of the mug, how it feels in the hands.
-Our testers liked the smooth, delicate feel of the double-wall glass mugs a lot, especially the Epare, which has a slightly thicker lip than the Sweese which people preferred to drink from.
+Our testers liked the smooth, delicate feel of the double-wall glass mugs a lot, especially the Epare, which has a slightly thicker lip than the Sweese, which more people preferred to drink from.
 The W&P Porter feels very satisfying when held with its textured silicone sleeve and smooth ceramic lip.

-For a classic, cozy tea mug, our testers preferred the LIFVER to the Lifecapido, because of its shape and the subtle lip that protrudes from the rim.
-The DOWAN was a polarizing option among our testers — some people loved the mixed materials and cork bottom and others did not.
+For a classic, cozy tea mug, our testers preferred the LIFVER to the Lifecapido because of its shape and the subtle lip that protrudes from the rim.
+The DOWAN was a polarizing option among our testers — some people loved the mixed materials and cork bottom, and others did not.

 Ease of Cleaning